danielafcarey/movie-tracker/README.md

 ## Synopsis

-MovieMasher is an app allowing users to browse a database of movies.
+Movie Tracker and Chill is an app allowing users to browse a database of movies.
 The user can create an account to save their favorite movies, for future reference.

 ### Tools